microsoft/fhir-loader/scripts/Readme.md

 ------------|-----------------|-------------|------------------------------------------------
 sfb-        | bulk            | random      | sfb-bulk123456

-Resources are tagged with their origin and deployment script.
-Customers are able to add Tags after installation.
+Azure Resources deployed with this script are automatically tagged with their origin and deployment name.
+Customers are able to add/change [Tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json) after installation.
 An example is provided below.

 Origin              |  Deployment
 --------------------|-----------------